How to Avoid Tolerating Poor Performance

 Accidental Habit #4: Don't develop team members.

 Sometimes, leaders don't invest in coaching and developing employees out of fear that developed employees will find another job.
-In a fast-paced digital marketplace, training investments need to match the pace of change for employees to remain current and capable.
+In a fast-paced digital marketplace, training investments must match the pace of change so that employees remain current and capable.

 How to avoid tolerating poor performance